10up/jobber-wp/readme.txt

 1. Go to the Jobber settings page in your WordPress admin.
 2. Click on the "Connect to Jobber" button.
 3. Follow the prompts to authorize the connection between your WordPress site and your Jobber account.
+Note your site needs to be publicly accessible for this to work.
 4. Once connected, you will see a confirmation message.

 = Adding the Block =